Iykecode93/Iykecode93/README.md

 #### About Me

 Enthusiastic and highly motivated Full Stack Developer with a strong foundation in web development and a passion for learning.
 Recent graduate with hands-on experience in frontend and backend technologies, eager to contribute to innovative projects.
-Proficient in HTML, CSS, JavaScript, and eager to expand skills in frameworks like React and Node.js.
+Proficient in HTML, CSS, JavaScript, React and eager to expand skills in latest technologies.
 Excels in problem-solving, collaboration, and adapting to new challenges.
 Committed to delivering high-quality, user-focused web applications while continually enhancing expertise in full-stack development.

 - 🔭 I’m currently working on a responsive ecommerce website with a payment platform.
 - 💬 Ask me about anything related to Web Development technologies